lightbend/kafka-with-akka-streams-kafka-streams-tutorial/README.md

 sbt:akkaKafkaTutorial> akkaStreamsCustomStage/compile:runMain com.lightbend.scala.modelServer.modelServer.AkkaModelServer
 ...
 ```
+Alternatively you can run it from within IntelliJ by clicking at `com.lightbend.scala.modelServer.modelServer.AkkaModelServer` (Scala)
+or `com.lightbend.java.modelserver.modelserver.AkkaModelServer` (java)
+and pick `Run AkkaModelServer`

-Once either server is running, go to http://localhost:5500/state to obtain the current state of execution.
+Once either server is running,
+go to http://localhost:5500/state to obtain the current state of execution.

 > **Note:** Only run _one_ of the Akka model servers or the Kafka model servers at the same time, since they share the same ports to serve information.